call0fcode/Enhanced-React-TS-Template/README.md

-# Vite + React / TypeScript Boilerplate
+# React Project Boilerplate

-This is a template for those who want to start a React project (with TypeScript and Vite as development environment) without having to configure everithing everytime from scratch.
+This is a template for those who want to start a React project without having to configure everything everytime from scratch.

 ## Which features does it include?